-As a bridge, the HDCC can decode the captions from the input video stream on one channel and encode them onto the video stream of the second channel.
-If one channel is HD and the other SD, the card will automatically reformat the caption data for the destination frame rate (transcode).
+As a bridge, the HDCC can decode the captions from the input video stream on Channel B and encode them onto the video stream of

+Channel A. If one channel is HD and the other SD, the card will automatically reformat the caption data for the destination frame rate (transcode).